UKCloud/documentation/articles/openshift/oshift-ref-deploy-app-into-service-mesh.md

 ## Example application

-Weaveworks has a sample microservice-based application called the Sock Shop that UKCloud has modified to run inside an OpenShift Service Mesh.
+Weaveworks has a sample microservice-based application called the Sock Shop that UKCloud has modified to run inside OSM v1.
 See the sample code on GitHub at https://github.com/UKCloud/sock-shop-service-mesh.

+With the release of OSM v2, Red Hat have documented how to install a sample application into OSM v2, details of which can be found [here](https://docs.openshift.com/container-platform/4.7/service_mesh/v2x/ossm-create-mesh.html#ossm-tutorial-bookinfo-overview_ossm-create-mesh)

 ## References

 - Weaveworks Sock Shop project - https://microservices-demo.github.io/

-- UKCloud Sock Shop for OSM - https://github.com/UKCloud/sock-shop-service-mesh
+- UKCloud Sock Shop for OSM v1 - https://github.com/UKCloud/sock-shop-service-mesh

-- Deploying applications on Red Hat OpenShift Service Mesh - https://docs.openshift.com/container-platform/4.5/service_mesh/service_mesh_day_two/prepare-to-deploy-applications-ossm.html
+- Deploying applications on Red Hat OpenShift Service Mesh v2 - https://docs.openshift.com/container-platform/4.7/service_mesh/v2x/ossm-create-mesh.html

 ## Feedback